haerien/intracranial-hemorrhage-detection/README.md

 ## Features

-- **Intracranial Hemorrhage Detection**: Uses a pre-trained model to classify and identify types of intracranial hemorrhages from uploaded images.
+- Uses a pre-trained model to classify and identify types of intracranial hemorrhages from uploaded images.
-- **Dockerized Deployment**: Containerized application for consistent and reproducible deployment.
+- Containerized application for consistent and reproducible deployment.
-- **AWS Hosting**: Deployed on AWS for high availability and reliability.
+- Deployed on AWS for high availability and reliability.

 ## Getting Started